 As required by Section 99238.5 of the California Public Utilities Code, RCTC holds at least one annual public hearing to solicit input from transit dependent and transit disadvantaged persons.
-The public hearing is promoted through newspaper notices throughout Riverside County and placed flyers and half-page seat drop flyers on buses, printed in both English and Spanish.
+The public hearing is promoted through newspaper articles throughout Riverside County, flyers on buses, public noticing on the County building, electronic promotion through email and social media websites, all printed in both English and Spanish.
 Written and oral comments provided at the hearing were used by RCTC and the County's transit operators in identifying transit needs in preparation of transportation plans and programs, including the Regional Transportation Plan and Short-Range Transit Plans.
 Comments are shared with transit and paratransit operators as they relate to operating issues and needs.
 Additionally, comments are also shared with other agencies that provide transportation services to transit-dependent populations, including the Coordinated Transportation Services Agencies and the County Office on Aging, and specialized transit providers such as Care-A-Van, Forest Folk, and Operation SafeHouse.
+The public hearings were held during the following dates: